webonyx/graphql-php/docs/type-definitions/enums.md

 }
 ```

+Conversion rules:
+- Client-given arguments will be converted to enum instances
+- Returned output values are expected to be enum instances

 ## Shorthand definitions

 If internal representation of enumerated item is the same as item name, then you can use